Belgian king returns mask to Congo in symbolic gesture of restitution | Politics

 Belgian king returns mask to Congo in symbolic gesture of restitution

-Belgium’s King Philippe returned a traditional mask to the Democratic Republic of Congo on Wednesday as a goodwill gesture during his first visit to the former Belgian colony since taking the throne in 2013.
+Belgium's King Philippe returned a traditional mask to Democratic Republic of Congo on Wednesday on his first visit to the former colony, where many remain angry at Belgium's failure to apologise for decades of brutal rule.

 - Country: